-LinkedIn are rolling out a whole load of new features and Creator Mode is just one of them.
+LinkedIn is rolling out a whole load of new features and Creator Mode is just one of them.
 ‘Creators’ are people who create their own, original content on LinkedIn.
-Did you know that only between 1% and 2% of active users on LinkedIn actually post anything on LinkedIn?
+Did you know that only between 1% and 2% of active users on LinkedIn actually post anything on the platform?

-Posting regularly on LinkedIn will increase your brand awareness on the channel and could really help you get more clients.
-Here’s some help with how to write great content on LinkedIn: https://www.sarahclaysocial.com/blog-posts/how-to-write-great-content-on-linkedin/
+Posting great content regularly on LinkedIn will increase your brand awareness and could really help you get more clients.

-By rolling out creator mode, LinkedIn want to encourage more of you to post original content on the platform.
-The idea is that, once you have creator mode, it will be easier to create and post new content so it could really be a boost for those of you who find creating content on LinkedIn a bit scary or if you just don’t know what to post on LinkedIn.
+By rolling out creator mode, LinkedIn wants to encourage more of you to post original content on the platform.
+The idea is that, once you have creator mode it will be easier to create and post new content so it could really be a boost for those of you who find creating content on LinkedIn a bit scary or for those who just don’t know what to post.

-The research firm eMarketer estimates that adult LinkedIn users in the U.S. who log onto the platform at least once a month will grow from 62.1 million last year to 64.7 million this year, jumping to 70.9 million in 2024. (thank you Wall Street Journal for that).
-So, LinkedIn’s growth looks like it’s set to continue!
+The research firm eMarketer estimates that adult LinkedIn users in the U.S. who log onto the platform at least once a month will grow from 62.1 million in 2020 to 64.7 million in 2021, jumping to 70.9 million in 2024.

 According to LinkedIn: “Turning on creator mode more prominently displays your content and encourages others to follow you.”